ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### User interviews

-To ensure the development of a user-centered and effective code package for detecting harmful algal blooms, we conducted human-centered design intervies with subject matter experts and end users.
-We conducted interviews with representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
-These states were selected as they present a varying range of geographic locations, number of water bodies in the region, HAB severity, investment in HABs / resource availability, and technical sophistication of current approaches.
-The focus of the user interviews was on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
-We anticipated the learnings to inform the format for surfacing predictions, priorities in model performance, and computational constraints.
+We conducted human-centered design interviews with subject matter experts and end users to design a package that optimally address on-the-ground user needs.
+Interviewees included representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
+These states were selected because they present a diversity of geographic locations, number of water bodies in the region, HAB severity, investment in HABs monitoring, and technical sophistication of current approaches.
+User interviews focused on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
+Learnings were used to inform the format for surfacing predictions, priorities in model performance, and computational constraints.

-@tbl:interview_takeaways summarizes the core design decsisions for CyFi that were rooted in insights from these interviews.
+@tbl:interview_takeaways summarizes the core design decsisions for CyFi that were rooted in insights from user interviews.

 ### Model experimentation

-In carrying forward the winning approaches into a robust, accurate, and generalizable solution, additional model testing and experimentation and tested was needed.
+Additional model testing was conducted to determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.
 The table below summarizes the matrix of experiments that were conducted.
-The core levers were the data sources, satellite data processing choice, and the target variable.
-We did follow best practices in tuning hyperparameters for the final model.
+Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and what target variable the model generated.
+Standard best practices were used to inform hyperparameters tuning for the final model.

 ```{list-table} Model experimentation summary
 :label: tbl:experiments